06 Jul Strawberry and Thyme Mousse Tart

 Remove from the heat and strain.
 Discard the thyme sprigs and set the syrup aside while you prepare the tart (see note).

 In a mixing bowl, combine the biscuit crumbs, coconut, sugar and melted butter.
 Stir until the butter is completely incorporated.

 Press the mixture firmly into the tart pan to form a flat, even crust, remembering to press the mixture up the sides of the pan as well.

 Place the tart pan on a baking tray.
 Transfer to the preheated oven and bake for 8-10 minutes or until light golden brown.
 Once cooked, set crust aside and allow to cool completely before adding the filling.

-To make the mousse filling, puree the hulled strawberries in a blender with the thyme syrup until smooth.
+Divide the thyme syrup, reserving 2 tablespoons for finishing.
+To make the mousse filling, puree the hulled strawberries in a blender with the remaining thyme syrup until smooth.
 Transfer the puree into a small saucepan, add the sugar and gelatin and stir over a low heat until the both are dissolved.
 Allow to cool (you can place the mixture in the refrigerator to speed up the process).

 In a large bowl, whip the heavy cream to soft peaks.
 Gently fold the cooled strawberry puree into the cream until well blended, being careful not to over mix.

 Gently spread the mixture over the cooled tart base.
 Immediately transfer to fridge and allow to set for at least 3 hours.